NoiseByNorthwest/php-spx/README.md

 As you may have notificed, this function accepts a string as custom metadata, for the sake of flexibility and simplicity on SPX side.
 It is up to you to encode any structured data to a string, for instance using JSON format.

+The metadata string is limited to 16KB, which is large enough for most use cases.
+If you pass a string exceeding this limit it will be discarded and a notice log will be emitted.

 This string will be stored among other current report's metadata and you will retrieve it in the report list on web UI side.

 `spx_profiler_full_report_custom_metadata_str()` can be called at any moment as long as the profiler is already started and not finished yet, which means: